easy-updates-manager/easy-updates-manager/Readme.txt

 Contributors: kidsguide
 Tags: Disable All Updates, Disable Plugin Updates, Disable Theme Updates, Disable WordPress Core Updates, Disable Core Updates, Disable Updates Settings, Disable Updates, Disable All WordPress Updates, Disable All WordPress Updates Settings, Disable Updates Manager, Disable All Updates Manager, Disable Updates Manager Settings, Update Check
 Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
 Stable tag: trunk

-A configurable plugin that disables updates.
-Easy to customize with 7+ settings.
+A configurable plugin that disables updates for you.
+Easy, clean and helpful.

 == Description ==
-This plugin is 100% configurable!
-Check the updates you would like to disable in the settings page.
+The best plugin to disable updates is here!

-Their are also other settings to customize.
+This plugin is configurable!
+Check the updates you would like to disable in the settings page along with other helpful settings.
+Check the features below or the <a href="http://wordpress.org/plugins/stops-core-theme-and-plugin-updates/screenshots/">screenshots</a> for more information.

 = Features =
 <ol>